 The truth of Christ is tough.
-It’s abrasive, confrontational, and offensive all on it’s own.
-It’s a hard enough pill to swallow, even if we added nothing else to it.
+It’s abrasive, confrontational, and offensive all on its own.
+It’s a hard pill to swallow, even if we added nothing else to it.
 So why on earth would we make it MORE offensive than it already is?
 When we combine our apologetics ministry with a harsh, foolish, and loveless personality we make Christ look like a jerk.
-People won’t smell the aroma of Christ; they smell rancid jerky.
+People won’t smell the aroma of Christ that way.
+They smell rancid jerky.
 Don’t be a jerk.

 John is an interesting case study because he’s about as abrasive a character as you’ll find in the new testament.
-With his example alone, we have biblical defense for at least some “abrasive” ministry tactics.
+With his example alone, we have a biblical defense for some “abrasive” ministry tactics.
 But, we do not have only John the Baptist as our example.
 We also have the Apostle Paul reasoning with the Jews in the Synagogues (Acts 17:2).
 We have the mentoring ministry of Ananias and Sapphira (Acts 5:1-11).
 We have the prison ministry of James and Peter (Acts 12).
 And we have explicit biblical instructions to defend the faith with “gentleness and love” (1 Peter 3:15-16).
 Moreover, Scripture exhorts all believers, “as far as it depends on you, live at peace with everyone” (Rom.
 12:8).
-If we take the confrontational abrasive ministry of John the Baptist as our paradigm–the model for how we should do things–then we have sacrificed the whole council of Scripture and rejected His own words.
+If we take the confrontational abrasive ministry of John the Baptist as our paradigm–the model for how we should do things–then we have compromised on the whole counsel of Scripture and rejecting John’s own words.

 “He must increase, I must decrease.”